 3.Soil carbon Storage facts

-Carbon is play crucial role in the earth.
+Carbon plays crucial role in the earth.
 It is the building block for life on the earth and movements through the atmosphere, oceans, plants and soils.
 Pool of Carbon is major store house large amount of carbon.
 It is the movement of carbon between these carbon pools is called a flux.

 4.Concept of Carbon Neutrality